-Regional Economic Development (RED) Tools
+5. Regional Economic Development (RED) Tools

 Regional economic development requires careful planning and organising based on evidence and analysis as well as consideration of different options and alternatives.
-It is useful to think about regional economic development tools from the perspective of organising and the three goals outlined above as outlined below.
+It is useful to think about regional economic development tools from the perspective of organising and the three goals outlined above.